6 Home Business Ideas for Pet Lovers

 Pet grooming involves bathing, cutting and brushing hair, and clipping nails of dogs, and sometimes cats and other animals.
 While many owners need groomers for pet shows, some also use groomers to keep their pets clean, healthy, and looking good.

 Grooming requires training or experience working with a groomer.
 Many states require a license to operate a grooming business.
 You can contact your state’s occupational license agency for details.
 You can run a grooming business from your home or consider bringing your services to your clients through a mobile grooming business.

 Many animals don't enjoy being groomed, so you need to be comfortable handling animals that might squirm and even nip at you as you try to groom them.

-Dogs aren’t the only animals that have behavior issues.
-I have a cat with no health issues that stopped eating.
-Her vet says it may be due to stress.
-Animals, like humans, have feelings and often react to situations with behaviors their owners don’t like (like peeing everywhere but the litter box).
-There is a growing marketing for animal communicators to help pets and families learn to live together in harmony.
+In addition, animals, like humans, have feelings and often react to situations with behaviors their owners don’t like (like peeing everywhere but the litter box).
+In that case, animal trainers and communicators may be able to help solve problems pets and families can learn to live together in harmony.

-Pet owners spent nearly $14 billion on food alone in 2014.
-There is a growing market for healthy and organic foods and treats for pets.
+Pet owners spent nearly $30.2 billion on food alone in 2018, and there's a growing market for healthy and organic foods and treats for pets.
 Food items are another type of business regulated by most states, so you’ll want to check out your state’s laws about producing and selling pet food.
-Check out this interview with Lisa Hennessy of Your Pet Chef on how she started her home based pet food business.